top of page

 Ceremony is not a performance.
 It’s not woo.
 It’s a shared presence.

-Whether we’re gathering in a studio in Hilo or sitting under the trees in the forest, ceremony invites each woman to show up as she is—with her grief, her joy, her confusion, her clarity.
+Whether we’re gathering in my studio or in the forest, ceremony invites each woman to show up as she is—with her grief, her joy, her confusion, her clarity.

 It’s the opposite of striving.
 It’s the place we come to soften and just be.